 Recent developments in SDN enable more flexible middlebox deployments over the network while still ensuring that specific subsets of traffic traverse the desired set of middleboxes [7].
-Zafar et al. [10] proposed SIMPLE, a SDNbased policy enforcement scheme to steer DC traffic in accordance to policy requirements.
+Kazemian et al. [32] presented NetPlumber, a real-time policy-checking tool with sub-millisecond average run-time per rule update, and evaluated it on three production networks including Google's SDN, the Stanford backbone and Internet2.
+Zafar et al. [10] proposed SIMPLE, a SDN-based policy enforcement scheme to steer DC traffic in accordance to policy requirements.
 Similarly, Fayazbakhsh et al. presented FlowTags [9] to leverage SDN's global network visibility and guarantee correctness of policy enforcement.
-However, these proposals are not fully designed with VMs migration in consideration, and may put migrated VMs on the risk of policy violation and performance degradation.
+Yaniv et al. [33] designed EnforSDN, a management approach that exploits SDN principles to decouple the policy resolution layer from the policy enforcement layer in network service appliances.
+Based on SDN, Chaithan et al. [34] tackled the problem of automatic, correct and fast composition of multiple independently specified network policies by developing a high-level Policy Graph Abstraction (PGA).
+Anat et al. [35] presented OpenBox, which decouples the control plane of middleboxes from their data plane, and unifies the data plane of multiple middlebox applications using entities called service instances.
+Shameli et al. [36] studied the problem of placing virtual security appliances within the data center in order to minimize network latency and computing costs while maintaining the required traversing order of virtual security appliances.
+However, these proposals are not fully designed with VMs migration in consideration and may put migrated VMs on the risk of policy violation and performance degradation.

 Multi-tenant Cloud DC environments require more dynamic application deployment and management as demands ebb and flow over time.
-As a result, there is considerable literature on VM placement, consolidation and migration for server, network, and power resource optimization [24][25][26][14][27].
-Song et al.[26] proposed a multi-objective optimization model based on detailed analysis of the impact of CPU temperature, resource usage and power consumption in VM selection.
-Zhang et al.[27] present a Metadata based VM migration approach (Mvmotion) to reduce the amount of transferred data during migration by utilizing memory de-redundant technique between two physical hosts.
+As a result, there is considerable literature on VM placement, consolidation and migration for server, network, and power resource optimization [12] [37] [38] [39] [40] [41].
 However, none of these research efforts consider network policy in their design.
-The closest work to PLAN is a framework for Policy-Aware Application Cloud Embedding (PACE) [1] to support application-wide, innetwork policies, and other realistic requirements such as bandwidth and reliability.
+The closest work to PLAN is a framework for Policy-Aware Application Cloud Embedding (PACE) [1] to support application-wide, in-network policies, and other realistic requirements such as bandwidth and reliability.
 However, PACE only considers one-off VM placement in conjunction with network policies and hence fails to deal with and further improve resource utilization in the face of dynamic workloads.